 1540s, "flesh or meat of the belly" (a sense now obsolete), from Latin abdomen "the belly," a word of unknown origin, Perhaps [OED, Watkins] from abdere "conceal" (from ab "off, away" + PIE root *dhe- "to set, put"), with a sense of "concealment of the viscera," or else "what is concealed" by proper dress.
 De Vaan, however, finds this derivation "unfounded."
-Anatomical sense "part of the mammalian body between the diaphragm and the pelvis" is from 1610s.
-Zoological sense of "posterior division of the bodies of arthropods" by 1725.
+Anatomical sense of "part of the mammalian body between the diaphragm and the pelvis" is from 1610s.
+Zoological sense of "posterior division of the bodies of arthropods" is by 1725.

-Entries related to abdomen
+Entries linking to abdomen

 *dhē-, Proto-Indo-European root meaning "to set, put."